-After a 91-year rule, suburban life has been pushed off its throne by a preference for city living.
+After a more than 90-year rule, suburban life has been pushed off its throne by a preference for city living.
 For the first time since 1920, most large American city centers are growing faster than their suburban counterparts.

 U.S. census data shows in 33 of the nation’s 51 largest cities, city centers grew faster than suburbs in 2011.
 Overall, the population of city centers (in U.S. cities of over 1 million) grew by 1.1 percent in 2011, while the surrounding suburbs grew by only 0.9 percent.

-So why has a 91-year trend suddenly reversed course?
+So why has this decades-old trend suddenly reversed course?

 Large-scale factories began moving out of American city centers in the latter half of the20th century, says Alan Ehrenhalt, author of “The Great Inversion and the Future of the American City”, in a New Republic article.
 As manufacturers left American downtowns, many of the related problems also left the area.